Watch the webinar now:

 What is onshoring?

 Onshoring refers to the relocation of production and service processes from abroad back to a company's home country.
-In contrast to offshoring, where business activities are outsourced abroad, onshoring aims to operate closer to the domestic market, better comply with quality standards and shorten supply chains.
+In contrast to offshoring, where business activities are outsourced abroad, onshoring aims to operate closer to the domestic market, better comply with quality standards and shorten supply chain resilience.
 This strategy enables companies to react more quickly to local market conditions and optimize costs by reducing logistics.

 Core elements of onshoring